 - Net Profits

 - Revenue per lawyer

 You might have noticed that all of these things exist after the invoice has been created.
 However, have you considered any of the data points that occur before invoicing?
 More importantly, why does any of this matter?

 A recent report by Thomson Reuters titled “2017 State of the Legal Market,” showed a decline in productivity, measured in attorney billable hours.
 The data shows that attorneys are billing less hours each year, resulting in a cost to the firm of $66,672 per attorney per year.
 Are attorneys working less hours?
 Not so much.
 In this 24/7 era of communications, attorneys are working at all times and from all locations - billing time in smaller increments.
 The challenge is that this “invisible time” often goes unrecorded, causing the attorney and the firm to leave money on the table due to less hours billed.
-Having the right metrics in place, specifically connecting those KPIs that occur before the invoice to those that we’ve traditionally measured (after the invoice), will provide firms with complete visibility into their time entry performance.
+Having the right metrics in place, specifically connecting those KPIs that occur before the invoice (on the timecard) to those that we’ve traditionally measured (after the invoice), will provide firms with complete visibility into their time entry performance.
 The result is the ability to make a connection between behavior and revenue.

 As emphasized in a recent eBook by Clio titled “Measure, Measure, Measure: Every Law Firm’s Guide to Key Performance Indicators (KPIs), “This has been the status quo in the legal world: measuring from the supply viewpoint and focusing purely on all things billable.
 There’s been little to no emphasis on measuring the efficiency of legal service delivery or the quality of the work.”
 In order to get to the real answers, let’s put our data to work for us.

 Read the full eBook, Law Firm Data: The Shortest Path to Revenue here.

 Have you started measuring your efficiency using data that happens before the invoice?
 Share your experience in the comments below.